Vampirina: Teenage Vampire: Production

 On November 1, 2024, Disney Branded Television gave a series order to a live-action adaptation of Vampirina.
-The series is developed by Randi Barnes, who serves as the showrunner and an executive producer of the pilot.
-Barnes stepped down from showrunner duties for the rest of the season, and Dan Cross and David Hoge were hired to replace her.
-Tim Federle and Bronwyn North-Reist also serve as executive producers.
-Kimberly McCullough directed and served as an executive producer on the pilot.
+The series is developed by Randi Barnes, who serves as the showrunner and an executive producer of the pilot alongside Kimberly McCullough.
+Barnes and McCullough stepped down from said duties for the rest of the season, and Dan Cross and David Hoge were hired to replace them.
+Tim Federle, Bronwyn North-Reist and Meg DeLoatch also serve as executive producers.
 On August 12, 2025, it was announced that the series, under the new title of Vampirina: Teenage Vampire, would premiere on September 12, 2025.
 It was also announced that there would be a special crossover episode with Wizards Beyond Waverly Place with Janice LeAnn Brown reprising her role as Billie, which premiered on October 24, 2025.

+On September 1, 2026, it was announced that the series will have a second season, which will premiere on Disney Channel on October 6, 2026, and the whole season will premiere on Disney Plus on October 7, 2026.
+The main cast is confirmed to be returning, with Jodie Sweetin and Ava Jean joining the recurring cast and Hudson Stone to make a guest star appearance.